garrett-sutton/garrett-sutton.github.io/_drafts/year-in-review.md

 * Gwen arrived on October 3, 2023 at 3:48 AM.
 * Gwen was baptized on October 21, 2023 at Saint
 Maria Goretti Catholic Church.
-All of her grandparents and Maddie & Conner (Godparents) were able to make it.
+All of her grandparents and Maddie & Connor (Godparents) were able to make it.

 ## November
 * My mom came for an extended stay around Thanksgiving.